Reuel Williams: Private life

 He was also the manager of the Kennebec and Portland Railroad for 12 years.
-He died in Augusta, aged 79, and was interred in his family's cemetery on the banks of the Kennebec River in Augusta.

 In 1807, he married Sarah Lowell Cony, daughter of Judge Daniel Cony of Maine.
 Their son, Joseph H. Williams, also a politician, was elected Governor of Maine.
 Their daughter, Jane E. Williams, married Unitarian minister and author Sylvester Judd on August 31, 1841; they had three children.
-Another daughter, Helen A. Williams, married John Taylor Gilman originally of Exeter, New Hampshire.
-After his death, she was remarried to Charles H. Bell of Exeter, New Hampshire.
+Another daughter, Helen A. Williams, married John Taylor Gilman, originally of Exeter, New Hampshire.
+After his death, she remarried to Charles H. Bell of Exeter.

 He died in Augusta, aged 79, and was interred in his family's cemetery on the banks of the Kennebec River in Augusta.